korsbo/Latexify.jl/docs/src/index.md

 - Numbers (including rational and complex),
 - Missings' Missing type,
 - Symbols,
-- Symbolic expressions from SymEngine.jl.
+- Symbolic expressions from SymEngine.jl,

-Along with any shape of array which contains elements of the above types.
+- Any shape of array containing a mix of any of the above types,
+- ParameterizedFunctions from DifferentialEquations.jl,
+- ReactionNetworks from DifferentialEquations.jl

 Example:
 ```julia-repl